MarineSeismologySymposium/SIG-ATaCR/README.md

 ##### Testing your installation

-If you want to make sure everything is installed properly, make sure your conda environment has been activated and open a python window:
+If you want to make sure everything is installed properly, make sure your conda environment has been activated and open a python window by typing in a terminal:

 ```bash
 python
 ```

-which will produce
+which will produce something like:

 ```bash
 Python 3.8.5 (default, Sep  4 2020, 02:22:02)